tomdu3/brain-tumor-detector/README.md

 1. There's a strong conviction that there could be a way to visually observe and notice the difference in brain MRI scans between a healthy brain and the one with the tumor.
 Being in low resolution, the filtering of the MRI scans and the comparison between the average scan of the tumor and the healthy brain scan should show the visible shade difference.
 2. The deep learning model with convolutional neural network (CNN) architecture should be able to accurately classify the unseen data of the brain MRI images as tumor or non-tumor.
 Data augmentation techniques will help improve model generalization.

-- The validation od these hypotheses should be made through the graphical evaluation of the generated model, abd throug hthe testing.
+- The validation of these hypotheses should be made through the graphical evaluation of the generated model, and through the testing.
 The model should include the validation of its accuracy and loss between epochs, and finally through a confusion matrix.
 - Upon the validation of these two hypotheses, the client should be able to use the conventional image data analysis and the ML model of this project in order to differentiate with high accuracy the presence or not of the tumor by the means of the brain MRI scan.

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks